nathan-hello/use-join-hook/README.md

 In your Simpl Windows, you use the true to send your command, and the component is subscribed to the feedback.

-It's a proper `useState` call, so when your Crestron Processor updates the digital value on join 1, it will send it down to the touchpanel.
+It's a proper `useState` call, so when your Crestron Processor updates the digital value on join 1, it will send it down to the touchpanel and update the `power` variable.

-Full example in the `examples/` directory coming soon.
+There is a full example in the `examples/vite` directory.

 [!TIP]
 Use `pubState` instead of `setState` when naming the function variable from `useJoin`.
 This helps you keep track of what is going to a Crestron Processor and what is local React state.

+You can also subscribe to multiple joins over one hook call, giving you an array of `boolean | number | string`'s.
+See the type definition for details.

+This is all you need to get started.
+Please submit an issue if you have any questions!

 # Parameters

-useJoin takes in a parameter of type `PUseJoin<any, any>`
+useJoin takes in an object of type `PUseJoin`

 ```ts
 {